tstack/lnav/src/internals/cmd-ref.rst

 :spectrogram *field-name*
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-  Visualize the given message field using a spectrogram
+  Visualize the given message field or database column using a spectrogram

   **Parameters**
     * **field-name\*** --- The name of the numeric field to visualize.